jolivain/glslsandbox-player/README.md

 then ask the installation type.
 Those instructions were made with the "Standard" installation, using default parameters.
 Then, the installation wizard will download and install the rest of the SDK components (about 2 GB).

-When finished, Android Studio can be closed.
+When base components installation finished, click the "Finish" button.
+Then, also install the "commandline-tools" package, by clicking the "More Actions" menu, then "SDK Manager".
+Go on the "SDK Tools" tab, and check "Android SDK Command-line Tools (latest)", then click "OK".
+Click "OK" again to confirm the installation.
+Accept the license agreement by selecting "Accept" then click the "Next" button.
+When installation is done, click "Finish" to close the window.
+At that point, Android Studio can be closed.

 The following steps assume that the `ANDROID_SDK_ROOT` variable is set to the Android SDK installation path.